reidwooten99/att-sdk-android/sdk_docs/InAppMessaging/Readme.txt

 Relase 1.2.1 - Dec 2 2014

 Added support for AT&T's OAuth 2.0 version 4 impementation for RememberMe, Refresh Token and Revoke Token functionality.

+Release 1.3 - June 2015

+Converted from ADT to Android Studio.
+Removed the Address Book (AAB) service.